umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 A large part of my research on molecular materials is directly relevant for energy-related applications.
 Some of it is relevant for planetary science (Bove and Ranieri [Phil.
 Trans.
 R. Soc.
 A 2019](http://dx.doi.org/10.1098/rsta.2018.0262)).

 I am frequently using large-scale facilities for my experiments, including synchrotrons and neutron sources.
-I am also very interested in developing new methodologies for pushing the boundaries of experimental techniques.
+I am very interested in developing new methodologies for pushing the boundaries of experimental techniques.